Angels Crest

 He walked a ways longer and then, pausing, stopping, gambling, he followed the deer trail into a steep ravine where the vanished glaciers had left behind silver white rock surfaces, so polished and smooth that one day last spring, Ethan had watched as Nate licked the side of one.
 He remembered he hadn’t stopped his son, only wished that he had thought to do it himself.

+The deer themselves were out of sight but Ethan, who had trained himself to spot such things, knew that they would keep traveling in the same direction, into the wind.
+They would not venture into the open ground.
+They would stay under the cover of trees and close to canyon walls, hidden among the kalmia and cassiope.
 Once more Ethan looked back.
 The truck was no longer visible but he knew it was not far.
 He told himself that just this once, he’d keep walking.
 Luck was with him.
 Hadn’t he just won custody, full custody of his son?
 Hadn’t most things gone his way in life?
 He figured that just this once, he could let his guard down.
 He’d walk just a few more feet along this old, now abandoned trailhead, savor the solitude, forget just for a brief moment all of his responsibility and pretend.
 I am free.
 Then he’d get back to the truck — Nate would probably still be asleep — and head into town to open the hardware store.
 Maybe on the way home, Nate would wake up and Ethan would tell him how beautiful the woods were, how fine and strong the deer.
 He would promise to take him out again later, because Ethan knew Nate would be disappointed to miss this morning sojourn.

 The air felt tense.
 It would probably snow within the hour.
 He walked on, lured, as if to a woman, by the balm of his solitude.
 He thought aimlessly about his failed marriage, the custody battle he’d just won, but the cost at which it came.
 He thought about how pitiful it was that lately all his sexual pleasure had come from the labor of his hands, burrowing into the bed.
 A mattress, he thought, was a poor substitute for a woman.
 He thought about the hardware store.
 Taxes were due on the building, money was short.
 Why had he bought the place?
 He knew at the time he could barely afford it.

+He walked on a few more feet and there before him, the buck stood majestically, partially hidden by a hedge of alpine goldenrod and the dry brown Indian summer grasses.
+The animals were so beautiful, so regal.
+He felt strangely joyous and relieved.
 But then, as if coming to his senses after a long, slow dream, he looked at his watch and felt a shock.
 Fifteen minutes had passed.
 He couldn’t believe it.
 How had he traveled this far for this long?
 What the hell had he been thinking?
 He felt a quickening and a tightening inside.
 Fifteen minutes at that pace meant he’d walked at least a mile into the woods.
 And then he thought of all the things he’d failed to think of before.
 He’d left the truck unlocked.
 Nate knew how to wiggle out of the car seat.
 He hadn’t dressed him very warmly, hadn’t even bothered to put on his shoes.
 Ethan knew in that surreal, certain way you did sometimes, that he’d made a terrible mistake by letting the truck disappear from his view.
 Later, he would not be able to explain the certainty of his intuition, how clearly he knew he had gambled and lost.

 He rushed quickly through the woods, not wanting to run because he was afraid to give into the fear.
 He lost the scents of the woods, the earth smells, the smell of iron in the brewing storm.
 The world around him passed by in a blur.
 There were no longer distinct trees with buck rub or bear claw.
 Instead there were a flurry of trees.
 Cartoon trees in a cartoon forest.
 He thought of Nate.
 His most beautiful son, his North Star.
 Nate, who he’d finally, finally won for himself.

 By the time he reached the clearing where he’d parked the car, the snow had started to fall and Ethan saw, as he knew he would, that the door to the truck was open.
 His heart went to his throat.
 His head burst into pain, sharp and blinding.
 He felt himself splitting apart, everything about him tearing wide open.
+“Nate,” he yelled.
+“Nate.”

 There was no answer.
 Ethan raced to the truck.
 Nate was gone, taking the deflated balloon and vanishing into the woods.